lsst-ts/observatory-ops-docs/AuxTel/Troubleshooting/ATCS/ATDome-Top-Comm-Error.rst

 Procedure Steps
 ===============

-This is a hardware issue related to a lost communication with the top-end or rotating part of the dome.
+This is a hardware issue related to a loss in communication between the two cRIOs that are used to control the dome: the *Top Box cRIO*, which sits on the rotating part of the dome on the second floor, and the *Main Control Box*, which is on the first floor near the ventilation fan.
-This can happen after a dome cabinets reboot, a power-off-on sequence or a power outage, that, not done in the proper order, can cause communication failures.
-Contact Mario Rivera or someone at the summit, to follow the dome cabinet power on procedure in the right order.
-If no one is available, you can attempt the procedure described in **Section 7.6** of the `Advanced Operations Procedures <https://tstn-004.lsst.io/#at-dome-communication-loss>`_ page.
+This issue can can occur after a dome cabinets reboot, a power-off-on sequence or a power outage.

+To manually reset the dome cRIOs:

+1. Check that the ATDome CSC is in the ``STANDBY`` state.
+2. Open the ATMCS EUI, :ref:`connecting to AuxTel EUI desktop computer <AuxTel-Non-Standard-Operations-AuxTel-EUI-Access>` Auxiliary Telescope MCS & Pneumatics (*139.229.170.47:8000/atmcs.html*).
+3. Head to AuxTel and reset the cRIOs manually using the **ATDome Recovery** procedures on the :ref:`AuxTel Recovery after Shutdown <AuxTel-Non-Standard-Operations-AuxTel-Recovery-after-Shutdown>` page.
+4. When the cRIO is rebooted, it might take a few minutes to see the EUI again in the webpage.
+   If the EUI does not come up on its own after 10 minutes, then a second cRIO reboot is necessary
+5. Once the EUI comes back online, place the ATDome CSC back into the ``ENABLED`` state.

 Post-Condition
 ==============

-..
-This section should provide a simple overview of conditions or results after executing the procedure; for example, state of equipment or resulting data products.
-..
-It is preferred to include them as a bulleted or enumerated list.
-..
-Please provide screenshots of the software status or relevant display windows to confirm.
-..
-Do not include actions in this section.
-Any action by the user should be included in the end of the Procedure section below.
-For example: Do not include "Verify the telescope azimuth is 0 degrees with the appropriate command."
-Instead, include this statement as the final step of the procedure, and include "Telescope is at 0 degrees." in the Post-condition section.

 - Communication is back online and scripts that command the dome shutter will work without issue.